By: Dr. Rick Bavaria

-The school year is quickly approaching its end, and it’s time to make sure your child doesn’t lose their academic momentum!
-Whether their school lets out in May or June, here are some down-to-the-wire end of year things to keep in mind before summer break begins.
+The school year is quickly approaching its end (hallelujah!), and it’s time to make sure your child doesn’t lose academic momentum.
+Whether their school lets out in May or June, here are some down-to-the-wire, end-of-year things to keep in mind before summer break begins.

 Kids usually have a good idea of how they’re progressing with their grades in each class.
 Have an open conversation with them about their grades, and make sure they understand you are there to support them, not put them on trial.
 Ask if there have been any particularly difficult classes for them and if there are any classes they truly enjoyed, and start thinking about academic goals for the next year.

 For each subject, again one-by-one, ask about deadlines.
 Ask to see your kid’s planner, either the hard-copy one or the electronic one.
 Compare and contrast it with the teacher’s deadlines posted on the school website.

 - Anything overdue?

 Are there any assignments that haven’t been turned in?
 Obviously you should try to ensure this is never the case, but if it is, check with teachers to see if it is too late to turn in late work.
 Even if it only counts toward partial credit, that’s better than a missing assignment.

 - Final projects.